She/he Sheds and Tiny Houses

-When it comes to electricity, you can again tap into your property if that is an option, create a RV style plug-in, or go off grid and use solar.
+When it comes to electricity, you can again tap into your property if that is an option, create an RV-style plug-in, or go off-grid and use solar.
 There are a lot of great products on the market for this and new things being added all the time.

-These are just the basic considerations but hopefully it gives you a good foundation and starting point to bring your own dreams into a successful project.
+These are just the basic considerations, but hopefully they give you a good foundation and starting point to bring your own dreams into a successful project.
 Shed designs and tiny houses are an amazing way to achieve a wide variety of goals and I hope you enjoy your project.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.